 Supernatural fiction generally showcases supernatural beings like witches, demons, vampires, ghosts, devils, angels, etc., and contradicts the natural laws of the real world.

-The stories of supernatural fiction also includes the matter of god, archangels and the soul.
+The stories of supernatural fiction also include the matter of god, archangels, and the soul.

 Examples of Supernatural fiction-